VeryGoodOpenSource/very_good_cli/CONTRIBUTING.md

 dart fix --apply
 ```

-> **Note**: Out Dart code bases use [Very Good Analysis](https://github.com/VeryGoodOpenSource/very_good_analysis), if you want to give feedback about the chosen lint rules open an [issue](https://github.com/VeryGoodOpenSource/very_good_analysis/issues/new/choose).
+> **Note**: Our codebases use [Very Good Analysis](https://github.com/VeryGoodOpenSource/very_good_analysis).

 8. Create the Pull Request with a meaningful description, linking to the original issue where possible.

 9. Verify that all [status checks](https://github.com/VeryGoodOpenSource/very_good_cli/actions/) are passing.

-> **Note**: While the prerequisites above must be satisfied prior to having your pull request reviewed, the reviewer(s) may ask you to complete additional work, tests, or other changes before your pull request can be ultimately accepted.
+> **Note**: While the prerequisites above must be satisfied prior to having your pull request reviewed, the reviewer(s) may ask you to complete additional work, tests, or other changes before your pull request can be accepted.

 [conventional_commits_link]: https://www.conventionalcommits.org/en/v1.0.0
 [bug_report_link]: https://github.com/VeryGoodOpenSource/very_good_cli/issues/new?assignees=&labels=bug&template=bug_report.md&title=fix%3A+